DE-Shaw-Assignments/dbms-assign-2/README.md

    - Each column in a table has a unique name, and there are no duplicated column names.
 This is essential for identifying each attribute uniquely.

 ### For 2NF
+In all tables all values are dependent onlyon IDs of the tables which are uniques not partially dependent on any other attributre.

+### For 3NF
+All tables are in 3NF as there is no transitive dependency all attributes are only dependent on the main ID of the table.
+If there were some that were transitively dependent have been moved to seperate table like addresses.